Frequently Asked Questions

-A: Please contact the University of Toronto Mississauga Office of Admissions and Awards at 905 828-5400.
-They are located on campus in the Davis Building at 3359 Mississauga Road, Mississauga, ON L5L1C6.
+Please contact the University of Toronto Mississauga Office of Admissions and Awards at 905 828-5400.
+They are located on campus in Room 1235, Innovation Complex at 3359 Mississauga Road, Mississauga, ON L5L1C6.
 Information on how and when to apply can also be found at:

 I'm currently attending high school.
 Which high school courses will I need in order to study Psychology at the University of Toronto Mississauga?

 All PSY programs require 4U Advanced Functions or Calculus math course and 4U Biology, as Psychology is considered a science discipline (we accept out of province equivalents).
 Grade 12 (4U) English is required as well.

 Do I need to have a University Mathematics course to take PSY100Y5?